zhgzhg/Drizzle/README.md

 Use markers like "@DependsOn", "@BoardManager", "@BoardSettings", and "@Board" to describe the sketch's requirements.
 Like that the code self-explains its dependencies, so anyone interested in compiling it can do that with 2 clicks.

+By clicking on "Tools / Auto-generate @Board* Markers" Drizzle will generate "@Board*" markers by looking into the currently selected board settings.
+The text will be inserted as a C-style comment at the beginning of your main sketch file.

 Using and combining Drizzle's markers is always optional.